 Accounts receivable are recorded at the invoiced amounts less an allowance for doubtful accounts.
 The allowance for doubtful accounts is based on our estimate of the amount of probable credit losses in our accounts receivable.
 We determine the allowance for doubtful accounts based upon an aging of accounts receivable, historical experience and management judgment.
 Accounts receivable balances are periodically reviewed for collectability, and balances are charged off against the allowance when we determine that the potential for recovery is remote.
-An allowance for credit losses of approximately \$24,200 and \$179,000 had been reserved as of December 31, 2023, and 2022, respectively.
+An allowance for credit losses of approximately \$24,200 has been reserved as of both December 31, 2024, and 2023.